Professor Peter Gawthrop

 - Gawthrop P. Bond Graph Modeling of Chemiosmotic Biomolecular Energy Transduction.
 IEEE TRANSACTIONS ON NANOBIOSCIENCE.
 IEEE - Institute of Electrical and Electronic Engineers.
 2017, Vol. 16, Issue 3.

 - Gawthrop P, Siekmann I, Kameneva T, Saha S, Ibbotson M, Crampin E. Bond graph modelling of chemoelectrical energy transduction.
-IET Systems Biology.
+IET SYSTEMS BIOLOGY.
 Institution of Engineering and Technology.
-2017.
+2017, Vol. 11, Issue 5.

-- Gawthrop P, Crampin EJ.
-Energy-based analysis of biomolecular pathways..
-Proc Math Phys Eng Sci.
+- Gawthrop P, Crampin E. Energy-based analysis of biomolecular pathways.
+PROCEEDINGS OF THE ROYAL SOCIETY A-MATHEMATICAL PHYSICAL AND ENGINEERING SCIENCES.
 The Royal Society of London.
 2017, Vol. 473, Issue 2202.

 - Gawthrop P, Crampin E. Modular bond-graph modelling and analysis of biomolecular systems.
 IET SYSTEMS BIOLOGY.
 Institution of Engineering and Technology.
 2016, Vol. 10, Issue 5.